How to Know if Toenail Fungus is Dying (2023)

 The area of the nail that has been infected won’t ever “get rid” of the infection no matter what sort of treatment you use.
 What you will need to do instead is continue to trim your nail as it grows until all of the nail that was infected is gone.
 Make sure you clean and disinfect your clippers when you use them, as well.
 Otherwise, you might spread the fungus.

-This is something to be aware of when you are trying to get rid of your toenail fungus.
+This is something to know if your toenail fungus is dying.
 Remember that it spreads in warm, dark, moist environments.
 This is true of all fungi including athlete’s foot, ringworm, etc.

 Why Do You Need to Treat Toenail Fungus?

 For starters, the fungus is unsightly, and you won’t want to be around anyone if you have to take off your shoes and socks.
 This means no pool parties, no soaking in a sauna, or even going barefoot around the house.
 The longer toenail fungus persists the worse it becomes.